 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22364, 22265):

 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an HE PHY contains an OPERATING_CHANNEL parameter, which identifies the operating or primary channel.
 The PHY shall set dot11CurrentPrimaryChannel to the value of this parameter.
 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an HE PHY contains a CHANNEL_WIDTH parameter, which identifies the operating channel width and takes one of the values 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 80+80 MHz.
 The PHY shall set dot11CurrentChannelWidth to the value of this parameter.
+The PHY shall set dot11HECurrentChannelWidthSet to a value that is obtained from the Supported Channel Width Set subfield of a transmitted HE Capabilities element.(#22364, 22365)